Tomato Egg Drop Soup (Vegetarian)

 - Off heat, drizzle with toasted sesame oil and garnish with cilantro, if using, and green scallion parts.
 Serve hot or warm.

-- Use Takii’s umami mushroom powder seasoning to replace salt for even more flavor!
+- Use Takii’s umami mushroom powder seasoning to replace salt for even more flavor, especially if you use vegetable stock.

 - The exact salt quantity will depend on your personal taste preference and the salty level of your bone broth.